douggetty34/R-Blog/content/authors/admin/_index.md

 - Visitors
 ---

 I’m a PhD student at the University of Pittsburgh in the Cognitive Psychology program.
-My research interests include language processing, processing variablity in speech, and syntactic priming.
-I am also interested in quantitative methods.
-In my free time I enjoy rock climbing, biking, and occasionally get motivated to bake.
+My research interests include language processing, how humans handle variablity in speech, and quantitative methods.
+In my free time I like to climb rocks, attend angsty concerts, and ride my bike around Pittsburgh.